-Here are some tips for gently helping your angry child calm down.
+Here are some tips on how to help an angry child calm down gently.
 Plus, 8 tools they can use to calm down anywhere.
 Grab a printable reminder.

 Tips for Helping an Angry Child